 For help with bee swarm collection/removal, please visit the Mount Diablo Beekeeper’s Association online or contact a colony removal specialist or a private pest control company.

 The mission of the Marilyn Milby Entomology Laboratory is to protect the public from vector-borne disease and injury by monitoring, analyzing and anticipating disease and vector distribution through surveillance and research; to ensure that the District has control programs that are effective and environmentally sound; and to serve as a credible and accessible information resource for other District programs, the public and other agencies.

 In addition to protecting public health, the District is also dedicated to protecting the natural environment.
 Healthy wetlands support populations of natural predators, producing fewer mosquitoes than habitats modified or damaged by human activity.
 The District plays a leadership role in the conservation and restoration of Bay Area wetlands, protection of endangered and threatened species, and promotion of biorational (environmentally compatible) control methods in order to protect both human and environmental health.

 The Public Affairs Department personnel work closely with county constituents.
-Community affairs representatives provide general and tailored presentations to various groups and school children of 12 or more people.
-District personnel also participate in a variety of events, workshops and community discussions.
+Public Affairs staff provide literature and presentations to various groups and school children of 12 or more people.
+The presentations can provide general District information or tailored information.
+Public Affairs Department personnel also participate in a variety of events, workshops, and community discussions.